discrete-notes/discrete-notes.github.io/_posts/2020-09-15-patterns-story-2.md

-When studying such graphs a popular way to look at special cases is to allow only some directions for the segements.
+When studying such graphs a popular way to look at special cases is to allow only some directions for the segments.
 For example, on the drawing above all segments have angle $0$, $\pi/3$ or $2\pi/3$ with the horizontal.
 But Hixon and Felsner went into another direction, which is to allow